 Sexual Orientation: refers specifically to a person patterns of sexual attraction.
 Sexual attraction is attraction on the basis of sexual desire or the quality of arousing such interest.
 Sexual attractiveness or sex appeal is an individual’s ability to attract the sexual or erotic interest of another person, and is a factor in sexual selection or mate choice.

 Sex: The act of bumping uglies, aggressive cuddling, clam diving, etc. Do you really need me to define this one?
 I think I’ll just refer you to Lord Google.
-On second thought, turn safe surf on.
+On second thought, turn safe search on.
 Trust me.
 Or don’t.
 I won’t tell you how to live your life.

 There are a lot of things that people are into when it comes to the bedroom (or their choice of location for their sexual encounters.
 I refuse to kink shame – all forms are valid.
 Just be safe out there, queerders.
 And responsible.
 But mainly be safe.
 And remember that nothing is sexier than consent).
 The act of sex is, well, the act of sex.
 Plain and simple.
 Something goes in somewhere (or doesn’t), friction happens (or doesn’t), and an orgasm occurs (or doesn’t, whether intentionally or not).
 Okay, maybe not plain and simple, as the ways that you can have sex is just as varied as the potential combinations of outfits in a department store.
 One thing about sex, though, is universal: The sex you have does not define who you are.